namdiemefo/clipboard-takehome/Ticket_Breakdown.md

     - 30 minutes

     C: Implementation Details
-    - Select all records from the shift table where the facilityId is equals to facilityId that needs the return
+    - Select records from the shift table where the facilityId is equals to facilityId that needs the return
     - Perform a left join on the FacilityAgentTable where facilityId & AgentId is equals to the facilityId & agentId of the shift table
+    - With the resulting data set , i go on to ensure internal database id is not returned